-In addition, applicants must meet the following requirements: (1) have experience in: (i) efforts to reduce food insecurity in the community, including food distribution, improving access to services, or coordinating services and programs; or (ii) experience with the SNAP program; (2) demonstrated competency to implement a project, provide fiscal accountability, collect data, and prepare reports and other necessary documentation; and (3) possess a demonstrated willingness to share information with researchers, evaluators, practitioners, and other interested parties, including a plan for dissemination of results to stakeholders.
+In addition, applicants must meet the following requirements: (1) have experience in: (i) efforts to reduce food insecurity in the community, including food distribution, improving access to services, or coordinating services and programs; or (ii) experience with the SNAP program; (2) demonstrated competency to implement a project, provide fiscal accountability, collect data, and prepare reports and other necessary documentation; and (3) possess a demonstrated willingness to share information with researchers, evaluators, practitioners, and other interested parties, including a plan for dissemination of results to stakeholders (see page 40).

 Partners and Collaborators: Applicants are encouraged to seek and create partnerships with public or private, non-profit or for- profit entities, and/or other appropriate professionals; community-based organizations; and local government entities; and/or partnering entities for the purposes of providing additional resources and strengthening under- resourced communities.
 Only the applicant must meet the requirements specified above for grant eligibility.
 Project partners and collaborators need not meet the eligibility requirements.
-When planning collaborations, awardees may sub-award to organizations not eligible to apply provided such organizations are necessary for the successful completion of the project.
-See Funding Restrictions.
+Awardees may collaborate with organizations not eligible to apply for this grant, provided such organizations are necessary for the successful completion of the project.